Apply for Council housing

 There is a severe shortage of all sizes of affordable homes in Waltham Forest.
-Our Housing Register is based on ‘housing need’ and not ‘waiting times’.
+Our Housing Register is based on housing need over waiting time.
 This means we can only house you if you are in housing need as defined by our Allocations Policy.

 You can find information below about each preference band.